top of page

 JUPITER

-8 YEARS OLD
+9 YEARS OLD

 Jupiter arrived with friend Venus.
 Though they are not related, both are Charolais cows.
 This type of cow was bred to be exceptionally large which is beneficial for the animal agriculture industry.
 Jupiter is by far the biggest of the herd in both height and weight.
 He stands 6'1" tall and weighs over two tons!
 He is a big man, with a chill outlook, and an adventurous spirit.

 Jupiter's quest for adventure reminds us of goat resident and lead mischief maker, Shane.
 This proclivity for fun coupled with Jupiter's size keeps us on our toes.
 As a testament to his love for exploration, you'll often find Jupiter's light hair streaked with the red of Georgia clay.
 He paints his face in the clay, gets it on his body, and because of his height, gets it on his belly.
-He's also our lead fence inspector.
-He is thorough in his work and points out which areas needs attention.
+He's also the lead fence inspector.
+He is thorough in his work and points out which areas need attention.
 This is done by sticking his head through sections.
 We're always prepared to tend to fencing needs and with Jupiter's help, we've secured the cow pasture.

-Jupiter mixes with the herd, but he does likes to hang out with the boys, Kelsey, Levon, and Mathew.
-He will also wander off of alone or with a friend.
+Jupiter mixes with the herd, but he does like to hang out with the boys, Kelsey, Levon, and Mathew.
+He will also wander off alone or with a friend.
 As further proof of being the life of the party, Jupiter takes advantage of the pond and goes for a dip to beat the heat.
 His swim friends are Venus and Levon.

-Since Jupiter has been able to grow into his adult body and reach an incredible stature, he outgrew our cow equipment used to comfortably and safely provide hoof maintenance.
+Since Jupiter has been able to grow into his adult body and reach an incredible stature, he outgrew the cow equipment used to comfortably and safely provide hoof maintenance.
 Special considerations are needed to accommodate the full grown bodies of the residents.
 Animal Care Manager Emma, measured the cows, researched the appropriate equipment, and tracked down what was needed for the larger members of the herd.
 With her work, we were able to make the right purchase ensuring proper hoof health for all the cows.
 When it was time for Jupiter's pedicure, an abscess was found.
 We were able to immediately address the issue and promote healthy mobility for Jupiter.
 This is one example of why proactive health maintenance is our priority.
 Jupiter is able to participate in all his desired activities without being hindered by a hoof ailment.

 Empty Stage_edited.jpg